Woodway, Washington: History

 The community was founded in 1914 by attorney turned real estate developer David Whitcomb, who acquired 320 acre and began developing "Woodway Park".
 The city includes areas north and south of the original Woodway Park which offer one third acre lots and 1 acre lots in addition to the 2 acre lots in the park where the original secluded, wooded environment remains.

 Woodway was officially incorporated on February 26, 1958, in an effort to protect the heavily forested area from development and avoid annexation by Edmonds.
 Lot sizes were deed restricted to a minimum of 2 acre (though existing smaller lot sizes were grandfathered) and also mandated nunneries for lots larger than 10 acre. as a way of grandfathering in the existing convent, Rosary Heights, mother house of the Edmonds Dominican Sisters (originally built as the estate of Boeing vice-president Philip G. Johnson).
 The city was named for its natural setting by a real estate developer.
 At that time, Woodway high school students attended the old Edmonds High school until the new Woodway High School was opened in 1970.
 In 1990, this school merged with Edmonds High School to create Edmonds Woodway High School.

 Woodway was reclassified as a city in 1986, but continues to refer to itself as the Town of Woodway.
 It is served by the Edmonds post office, sharing the 98020 ZIP Code.
 Well into the 1980s, the city lacked businesses, sidewalks (except on parts of Woodway Park Road), and parks; it was almost entirely zoned for single-family homes, which were among the most expensive in Snohomish County.
 Its first major development since incorporation, the 94-home Woodway Highlands, was approved in 1999 following disputes between residents and the Central Puget Sound Growth Management Hearings Board.
 Its first homes were completed in 2003.
 As of 2021, no part of Woodway is zoned for commercial use.

 Woodway is the only city in Snohomish County to have telephone numbers in the 206 area code, but some areas were switched to area code 425 in 1997.
 Landline phone numbers in Woodway originally shared LIncoln prefixes (542 and 546) with Richmond Beach, but PRospect prefixes (771, 774, 775, 776) shared with Edmonds were later added.

 Geography

 Woodway is located at the southwestern edge of Snohomish County, bordered to the north and east by Edmonds and the south by Shoreline in King County.
 Puget Sound lies to the west of the town, including an unincorporated area known as Point Wells.
 The town sits on a bluff that overlooks Puget Sound; the BNSF Railway has railroad tracks along the shoreline, which was also home to a clothing-optional beach.

 According to the United States Census Bureau, the city has a total area of 1.43 sqmi, of which, 1.17 sqmi is land and 0.26 sqmi is water.

 Demographics

+Woodway is the second least populated municipality in Snohomish County, ahead of Index, and had a population of 1,318 residents at the time of the 2020 census.